fatyArrammah/analysisLog/README.md

 # Logs Analysis Project

-   This project represents an internal reporting tool built into a newspaper site to analyze users' logs.
+   This project is an internal tool built into a news site to analyze users' logs.

 ## Getting Started